CPPM Procedure Chapter E: Special Types of Disbursements

 - the fees charged on cash advances as noted above under "Transaction Costs"; and

 - late payment charges if the charges resulted from the cardholder not being reimbursed in time to avoid the late fees.
-(Attach a copy of the Bank of Montreal statement and a brief explanation of why the statement could not be paid on time).
+(Attach a copy of the BMO statement and a brief explanation of why the statement could not be paid on time).

 The expense authority should review the amount of cash advance for reasonableness for the type and destination of the travel.
 If the amount is not reasonable, the claim for the cash advance fee should be reduced.